munificent/craftinginterpreters/book/calls-and-functions.md

 </aside>

-This might seem a little strange.
+Creating an ObjFunction in the compiler might seem a little strange.
 A function object is the *runtime* representation of a function, but here we are creating it at compile time.
-The way to think of it is that a function is similar to string and number literals.
+The way to think of it is that a function is similar to a string or number literal.
 It forms a bridge between the compile time and runtime world.
-When we get to function declarations, those really *are* literals -- they are a notation that produces values of a built-in type.
-So the <span name="closure">compiler</span>
-creates function objects during compilation.
+When we get to function *declarations*, those really *are* literals -- they are a notation that produces values of a built-in type.
+So the <span name="closure">compiler</span> creates function objects during compilation.
 Then, at runtime, they are simply invoked.

 <aside name="closure">